stla/Carlson/cran-comments.md

 ## Summary

-My previous submission has been rejected.
-I have elaborated the Description field and the value fields of the functions, as requested by the CRAN team.
+I have fixed the DOI in the description, as requested by the CRAN team.

 ## Test environments